This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 With its unique caldera, iconic architecture and spectacular scenery, Santorini is one of the prettiest Greek Islands.
 Although suffering from overtourism, Santorini remains one of those places you should see at least once in your lives.

-• Best time to visit Santorini: Santorini gets unbearably crowded in the summer months, but also in May and September.
-Therefore, you should avoid the high season.
-The best months for a trip to Santorini are April and October.
+Santorini gets unbearably crowded in the summer months, but also in May and September.
+Avoid the high season and plan your trip to Santorini in April or October.

-• How to get to Santorini: The best way to get to Santorini is to book a direct flight to the island.
-Several airlines fly directly to Santorini Airport.
-However, if you plan a trip to Greece that combines a few days in Athens with a couple of Greek islands, another great way to get to Santorini is by ferry.
+If you plan a trip to Greece that combines a few days in Athens with a couple of Greek islands, a great way to get to Santorini is by ferry.
+Athinios is Santorini’s port, a short drive from Fira.

 This image shows a Transavia plane taking off from Santorini Airport.